Home Energy-Efficiency Upgrades for Beginners

 Once you are done snooping around, replace the cover plate.
 Perform a similar inspection on all four sides of the house; in an older house, it’s possible to discover different types of insulation in different locations.

 If your stud bays are empty, you should plan on hiring an insulation contractor to install dense-packed cellulose in your walls.
-(For more information on blowing cellulose into the stud bays of an older uninsulated house, see How to Install Cellulose Insulation.)
+(For more information on blowing cellulose into the stud bays of an older uninsulated house, see Dense-Pack Cellulose Insulation Done Right.)

 Look for mold or water damage.
 Mold or water damage is an important clue.
 If you find any, use deductive reasoning to come up with an explanation for why the area is damp.
 Possibilities include water entry through the wall due to bad flashing or condensation on cold surfaces.
-(For more information on wet walls, see All About Wall Rot.)
+(For more information on preventing water damage in building assemblies, see Water-Management Strategies for Building Durable Homes.)

 Inspect your windows